HojouFotytu/Misc-PT-Tools/PTMagic Values Planner.md

 ### This tool will allow you to quickly see and compare how all your different global and single-market settings will affect the base values in your pairs and DCA default settings.

-__This assumes you are using "OFFSETPERCENT: for all global and SMS settings in your settings.analyzer.json.__
+__This assumes you are using "OFFSETPERCENT" for all global and SMS settings in your settings.analyzer.json.__

 For example, in your pairs folder, you might have:
 - DEFAULT_initial_cost_percentage = 3